akanazawa/vgan/README.md

 # Acknowledgement
-Our repo is heavily built on the really nice GAN implmentation of [Which Training Methods for GANs do actually Converge?](https://avg.is.tuebingen.mpg.de/publications/meschedericml2018) Mescheder et al. ICML 2018.
+Our code is built on the GAN implmentation of
+[Which Training Methods for GANs do actually Converge?](https://avg.is.tuebingen.mpg.de/publications/meschedericml2018) Mescheder et al. ICML 2018.
 This repo adds the VGAN and instance noise implementations and FID computation.